 Shacharit: Talit & T'filin are not worn.
 No Birkat Kohanim.
 Davening is regular but subdued.
 We omit the bracha OTER YISRAEL B'TIF'ARA, as this is considered a reference to T'filin, the crown of glory of the Jew.
 The bracha will be said at Mincha when one does put on T'filin.
+[GR"A's minhag is also to skip SHE'ASA LIKOL TZORKI in the morning brachot, which alludes to having good shoes.
+This bracha is said after the fast, when one puts on leather shoes.]

-OTOH, we don't say Avinu Malkeinu, Tachanun, Lamnatzei'ach, (or Slichot), any and all of which we might expect on a fast day.
-Tish'a b'Av is referred to as a MO'ED and will IY"H be a festival when the Beit HaMikdash is rebuilt.
-As a sign of our confidence in this promise of the Geula, we treat Tish'a b'Av now as a festival in these token ways.
+On the other hand, we don't say Avinu Malkeinu, Tachanun, Lamnatzei'ach, or Slichot, any and all of which we might expect on a fast day.
+Tisha b'Av is referred to as a MO'ED and will IY"H be a festival when the Beit HaMikdash is rebuilt.
+As a sign of our confidence in this promise of the Geula, we treat Tisha b'Av now as a festival in these token ways.
 Rav Soloveitchik has a very different explanation based on SATAM T'FILATI (Eicha 3:8) so we reduce, not increase our prayer.

-Special 9Av Torah reading (from Va'etchanan) and Haftara (from Yirmiyahu, which is read mostly with the Eicha tune) are followed by Kinot which should ideally continue until halachic noon (approx. 12:45pm).
+Special 9Av Torah reading (from-Va'etchanan) and Haftara (from Yirmiyahu, read mostly with the Eicha tune) are followed by Kinot which should ideally continue until halachic noon (approx. 12:45pm).
 Some read Eicha in the morning.

-Thinking about Churban Beit HaMikdash - and other tragedies associated with 9Av - is essential, whether one is fasting or not.
+Thinking about Churban Beit HaMikdash - and other tragedies associated with 9Av

+- is essential, whether one is fasting or not.